adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 ### Setting up LocalSettings.php

 Navigate to your MediaWiki directory.
 For us, that is `/var/www/html/mediawiki/`.
 If you followed this tutorial, you'll have a `LocalSettings.php` file for your primary wiki already set up.
-You should now rename it to `LocalSettings_mediawiki.php`.
-If you used a different name than `mediawiki` for your first wiki, make sure you use that name instead.
+You should now rename it to `LocalSettings_main.php`.
+If you used a different name than `main` for your first wiki, make sure you use that name instead.

 At this point, you should now visit all of your other wikis in the browser and go through the setup process just as we did before, generating a `LocalSettings.php` each time.
 Make sure you enter the correct database name, user, and password for each.
 Also, when it asks you to create an administrator account, you can either use the same account (with the same password) as you used for the first wiki, or create a separate admin account for each wiki.